 3. Discuss the suspected resistance openly with the subordinate and respect his or her response.

 5. Focus on one specific behavior, its effect, and the consequences to minimize overwhelming the subordinate.
-It may be necessary to divide the session into multiple meetings to address each area adequately.
-Further, the leader should prioritize these discussions based on the needs of the individual and unit.

 A: 1.
 Identify the need for counseling.